llvm/llvm-project/llvm/docs/LangRef.rst

     Formally, use the following definition: when an ``odr`` function is called, one of the definitions is non-deterministically chosen to run.
-For ``odr`` variables, if the value any byte is not equal in all initializers, that byte is a :ref:`poison value <poisonvalues>`.
+For ``odr`` variables, if any byte in the value is not equal in all initializers, that byte is a :ref:`poison value <poisonvalues>`.
 For aliases and ifuncs, apply the rule for the underlying function or variable.

     These linkage types are otherwise the same as their non-``odr`` versions.
 ``external``